mighty-gerbils/gerbil/README.md

 i have multiple backends that work with the Gerbil macro system, but I have elected to base the primary version of Gerbil on Gambit.

-At the prompting of fare and mikael (they know who they are), who had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and a compiler for Gambit.
+At the prompting of some friends (they know who they are), who had seen private versions of Gerbil, I decided to release it in public with a clean bootstrap version that bootstraps on gambit with a precompiled version of the macro system and a compiler for Gambit.